Adrian Cheng: Honorary degrees

-Business career
+Career

 Early in his career, Cheng was a banker at Goldman Sachs and UBS.
-In 2002, Cheng left UBS AG to join his family's business Chow Tai Fook Holdings.
-In 2002, he became executive director of the listed Chow Tai Fook Jewelry Group.
+In 2002, Cheng left UBS AG to join his family's business Chow Tai Fook Holdings as executive director of the listed Chow Tai Fook Jewelry Group.

-In March 2007, Cheng became executive director and a board member at New World Development.
-In 2012, he became joint general manager of New World Development and was also recognised by the World Economic Forum in the same year as a Young Global Leader.
-He later became executive vice-chairman of NWD in 2015.
+In March 2007, Cheng joined New World Development, his family company, as executive director and a board member, becoming joint general manager in 2012, and executive vice-chairman of New World Development in 2015.
+He was recognised by the World Economic Forum in the same year as a Young Global Leader.

 In 2008, Cheng founded K11.
 It merges art and commerce, a concept which has been referred to as "cultural commerce."
 Cheng's first K11 cultural-retail mall opened in Tsim Sha Tsui, Hong Kong in 2009.
 It later opened a branch in Shanghai.
 Since then, other branches have been opened in Guangzhou, Hong Kong, Shanghai, Shenyang, and Wuhan.
 He founded the K11 Art Foundation (KAF) in 2010, which focuses on promoting and supporting Chinese artists and their works.
 He initiated collaborations between internationally recognised museums and art institutions such as Palais de Tokyo in Paris, and Institute of Contemporary Arts (ICA) in London, showcasing Chinese artists.
 The foundation also has an art village in Wuhan.
 In 2012, Cheng featured in Fortune magazine's 40 Under 40 list.
 In 2013, he launched K11 Artmall.
 His work with K11 led him to be included in the ArtReview Power100 list several times since 2014, most recently in 2021.

 In 2017, Cheng led the Victoria Dockside redevelopment of land held by New World since the 1970s, at a cost of $2.6 billion.
 As different phases of the development completed, new K11 ventures opened.
 This included K11 ARTUS, a luxury waterside residence that opened in the second half of 2019; the flagship K11 ATELIER, a Grade A office building; and Rosewood Hong Kong, a luxury hotel of New World.
 New World bought U.S.-based Rosewood in 2011.

 Cheng launched C Ventures (rebranded as C Capital in September 2022), an investment fund investing in fashion, media and lifestyle start-ups.
 In July 2025, the company will be listed on the Swiss Stock Exchange through a merger with Swiss-listed investment firm Youngtimers AG and the entity will be renamed C Capital AG upon approval and completion of the transaction.
 In 2018, Cheng founded the K11 Craft and Guild Foundation, a non-profit organisation to identify fast-disappearing crafts and offer public initiatives.

 In June 2019, he was named the "first global ambassador" of the Council of Fashion Designers of America (CFDA).
 In September 2019, Cheng presided over the announcement that New World would donate 3 million square feet of agricultural land to the government for public housing and related facilities, NGOs and to charities to develop social or transitional housing.
 Up to a third of the land was to be donated to an affordable social housing project.